Staying active at home

 Being physically active can transform your entire life.
-It provides benefits in so many areas, including:
+From feeling better in yourself to finding your fitness gradually improving, it provides so many benefits, including:

 - Improving your mood, mental health and wellbeing

 - Increasing your self esteem

 - Reducing the symptoms of other health conditions

 - Providing an opportunity to socialise with others

 - Increasing your lifespan

 Plus it keeps you healthy, fit and happy.